Monday demonstrations in East Germany: Overview

-Protests around the 40th anniversary celebrations of the GDR on October 7 were met with a forceful response by the state.
-Despite the increased foreign attention around this date, there were around 3,500 arrests and many injured throughout East Germany.
+Protests around the 40th anniversary celebrations of the GDR on 7 October were met with a forceful response by the state.
+Despite the increased foreign attention around this date, there were around 500 arrests throughout East Germany.

-Following the events of the weekend attention turned to Leipzig on Monday October 9.
+Following these celebrations, attention turned to Leipzig on Monday 9 October.
 Seeing it as decision day, the State amassed 8000 police and armed military units with the intent of preventing any demonstrations.
-Fears of a "Chinese Solution" grew as rumours about hospitals stocking extra blood transfusions circulated.
+Fears of a massacre similar to that of China's Tiananmen Square Massacre grew as rumours circulated about hospitals stocking extra blood transfusions.
 A message recorded by six prominent citizens was broadcast throughout the city, urging both sides to remain calm and strive for peaceful dialogue.
 Initiated by the respected conductor Kurt Masur the group also included local members of the communist party.